Aleph-works/nmap/README.md

 # Nmap
- A python script for parallelized scanning of open host ports.
+ A small python script for parallelized scanning and identification of open host ports.

 ## Usage